 When I inspected some pictures from the Brno 2016 exhibition, I noticed that not only did they exhibit the first volume of the work, but that the missing cover was actually squarely visible.

-By this time, Mrs Schryen (who Raeder forwarded my email to) got back to me.
-She informed me that there were in fact two covers missing; the above mentioned Horny Biker Slut #11, as well as one titled ‘Manhole covers vanish in the night’.
+By this time, Mrs Schryen (someone working for Studio Manuel Raeder) got back to me.
+She informed me that there were in fact two covers missing; the above mentioned Horny Biker Slut #11, as well as one titled ‘Manhole covers vanish in the night’, which looking back on the Brno pictures, was also squarely visible.

-The fact that there is a second cover missing from our library’s copy means that the two volumes seem to be inconsistent in their numbering,
+The fact that there is a second cover missing from our library’s copy means that the two volumes seem to be inconsistent in their numbering.
+The first one doesn’t count the outside cover as a ‘page’ and the second one does.

 The most interesting thing about the book I chose in the library: For Every Dog A Different Master [x] was oversized texts which were intolerable for me.
 I was very confused how to perceive the texts on the book which did not seem like texts because of illegibility.
 At the beginning I thought it has something to do with different cultural background, which is that moderation from the balance between negative and positive space is highly valued in life generally in Asia.
 However, soon I had to admit that graphic design no longer can be classified its style by borders.